 Learn also where you can find free ESOL courses in Glasgow…

 This relatively new centre for English language learners holds classes every weekday except Thursday, from 10 in the morning until noon.
 You may also attend classes on Monday afternoons.

-These are entry-level English courses that focus on English pronunciation and communication skills.
+These is an entry-level English course that focuses on English pronunciation and communication skills.

 As they are just starting out in the field of adult education, they do not have the reputation that other such courses have but they do have teachers of English who are patient and willing to help you learn the language of your new home.

 In this table, we include their contact information, along with language instruction providers, to give you the most choice possible in selecting English classes.

 |Leeds Refugee Forum||Oatland Ln, Leeds LS7 1SP, UK||0113 244 9600||Conversational English|